Canine Hip Dysplasia and The Story of Cody

 pain.
 It was great!
 Then one day Cody came out of his kennel and began to scream and yelp as

 he went up some steps.
 He then would not use his right rear leg and would cry if he tried.
-I
+I called

-a diagnoses and we decided to leave it at that for now.
+diagnoses and we decided to leave it at that for now.

 It is almost exactly a year now since his surgery as I write this.
 Cody has had several episodes